ajs-voices/once-upon-a-dream/scenes/013-date.md

 I put my phone back in my pocket and closed my eyes but it buzzed again.
 I hesitated.
 I didn't want to know the answer.
 But I couldn't help myself.

-Nox: _I thought I'd make you something better than what we had.
+Angel: _I thought I'd make you something better than what we had.
 Nothing more._

 _It was delicious.
 Thank you.
 I'll see you around?_

-Nox: _:) always_
+Angel: _:) always_